Testing your application

 Workflow

-Consider the following MATLAB and Python forms where two numbers and an operation can be selected.
+Consider the following Python and MATLAB forms where two numbers and an operation can be selected.
 By clicking the Calculate button, the calculation is performed.

 function payload = guiInit(metaData)